KevinWMcGowan/predicting_ed_outcomes/README.md

 The project uses two primary machine learning models:

 - Decision Tree Classifiers for initial predictive modeling.
-Gradient Boosted Trees (GBT) with cross-validation for robust predictions.
+- Gradient Boosted Trees (GBT) with cross-validation for robust predictions.

-Evaluation Metrics
+**Evaluation Metrics**
 Model performance was assessed using:

-Sensitivity: Ability to correctly identify positive cases.
+- Sensitivity: Ability to correctly identify positive cases.
-Specificity: Ability to correctly identify negative cases.
+- Specificity: Ability to correctly identify negative cases.
-Precision: Positive Predictive Value.
+- Precision: Positive Predictive Value.
-Balanced Accuracy: Average of sensitivity and specificity.
+- Balanced Accuracy: Average of sensitivity and specificity.

-## 📋 Key Results
+## 📋 Report Objectives

-- The model predicts movie ratings with a low error rate, providing a strong foundation for building recommendation systems.
-- Features like user_movie_diff, user_avg_rating, and movie_avg_rating were the most influential predictors.
+This report outlines the step-by-step methodology used to build and validate the models.
+The goal is to highlight actionable insights for improving student outcomes, focusing on:

+- Identifying at-risk students.
+- Enhancing predictive accuracy with advanced modeling techniques.
+- Informing decision-making for educators and administrators.

 ## 🤝 Connect